RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 Re-run your test.yml playbook to ensure your modifications work, then you can try and replace _/tmp/module-arguments_ in the module to _/tmp/doesnotexist/module-arguments_ to cause it to fail.
 Then change it back to _/tmp/module-arguments_

 Next step is to create a simple check if the _/tmp/module-arguments_ file already exists and then return JSON output with _changed: false_.
+Remember that idempotency is key in Ansible, so ofcourse we want our module to be idempotent.

 * If you get stuck, have a look at a solution here: https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-10/lab-solutions/module-v3.sh